-According to a recent report by the WSJ, Google is now looking to release multiple Nexus devices with a range of manufacturers this fall, and according to the report Google could release up to five different devices from five different manufacturers.
+According to a recent report by The Verge, Google is now looking to release multiple Nexus devices with a range of manufacturers this fall, and according to the report, Google could release up to five different devices from five different manufacturers.

 The move is to apparently assure manufacturers that Google’s purchase of Motorola will not have any effect on who gets favored to release a Nexus device on behalf of Google.